The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

 costly mistakes.
 Insults are the lingua franca, aimed most resoundingly towards

-the new traders whose number will be halved by the firm’s annual “reduction in
+the new traders whose number will be shaved down by the firm’s annual “reduction of force.”
+Resentments flare up, then die with little consequence.
+(Revenge works best when covert back-stabbings can be plotted.)

-ceiling of the authentically if fictionally functional set (planted in a
+The soaring ceiling of the authentically if fictionally functional set (planted in a

 cavernous room in Cardiff, Wales but meant to be in London’s City financial